Paul Pass 1 - Copy

 eli.hatch@jasdfw.org

 Eli joined JASDFW in July 2022 as the Director of Corporate Relations and Business Programs.
 He has worked in the field of international corporate and professional development in Tokyo (New York University) and the Bay Area (University of California, Berkeley).
 Eli also has a background in Japanese automotive manufacturing and regional expertise in East, Southeast, and Western Asia.
 Eli holds Master of Arts in International Education Management and Public Administration from the Middlebury Institute of International Studies, Monterey and is an alumnus of the Inter-University Center for Japanese Language Studies in Yokohama, Japan.
-He participated in the Japan Exchange and Teaching Programme (JET) in Takasaki, Gunma Prefecture.
+He participated in the Japan Exchange and Teaching Program (JET) in Takasaki, Gunma Prefecture.

 Ikuko Fujiwara